ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 INFO [05-28|19:20:10] WebSocket endpoint opened                url=ws://127.0.0.1:8546
 ```

-7. now open up a new console, lets start writing our contracts, create an empty file called Storage.sol, and open it up
+7. now open up a new console and start writing our contracts, create an empty file called `Storage.sol`, and open it up

 ```bash
 touch Storage.sol
 nano Storage.sol
 ```
-8. copy and paste the following code into your console
+8. copy and paste the following solidity code into your console

 ```solidity
 pragma solidity ^0.4.10;